hemxnt-saini/DevIn/README.md

 Routes are Authenticated and Validated in Backend with JSONWebToken and React State is centralised with Redux-Store in Frontend .

 ### PROJECT SPECIFICATIONS :
-Social Networking Platform for Developers, developed using MERN
+* Social Networking Platform for Developers, developed using MERN stack and deployed on Heroku.

 ### PACKAGES :